 Liquid wastes and waste water

-- Clean cars in a purpose built car washing facility
+- Clean cars in a purpose built car washing facility.

-- Do not use degreasing agents or perform degreasing of engines other than in an approved wash down bay
+- Do not use degreasing agents or perform degreasing of engines other than in an approved wash down bay.

-Minor servicing and maintenance
+Minor vehicle servicing and maintenance

 - Use a ground cover sheet during any maintenance or repair of a vehicle that is not performed in a mechanic's workshop.
 The sheet should be large enough to cover the whole ground area underneath the vehicle being worked on.

-- Always have absorbent material for liquid spills where possible and bag residues before placing in a bin.
+- Always have absorbent material for liquid spills and bag any residue before placing in a bin.

-- What is the suspected contaminant?
+- what is the suspected contaminant?

-- How did the contamination occur?
+- how did the contamination occur?

-Water Pollution Facts
+Printable Water Pollution Fact Sheet